-The Project will include the following components, all of which have been clearly depicted in the site plans in Appendix A.
+The Project will include the following components, all of which have been clearly depicted in the site plans in Site Plan.
+It should be noted that the components are describe in more detail in the following Facility Design Plan Section below.

-- Wind turbines Thirty-eight GE 1.6-100 (1.62 MW) turbines mounted on a steel reinforced concrete foundation and equipped with a transformer, located outside the base of the tower are proposed to be installed for the Project. - Meteorological towers (temporary and permanent) Two 80-100 m meteorological towers, lattice type or monopole mounted on small concrete pad and supported by a number of guy wires. - Access roads and crane pads.
-Access roads to each wind turbine will lead to crane pad constructed of the same material as the access roads. - Electrical collector system, substation, switchyard and transmission line Energy generated by the Project will be collected via 34.5 kV underground cabling and directed to a substation that will stepup the voltage from 34.5 kV to 115 kV.
-A project-owned 115 kV transmission line will then travel north to a proponent-owned switchyard and from there will connect to a Hydro One 500 kV transmission line via a proponent-owned substation that will step-up the voltage to 500 kV. - Operations and Maintenance Building A maintenance building of approximately 30 m by 15 m will be located within the fenced area of the substation.
-Potable water will be supplied by a well or through the municipal water system and if required, a septic bed will be constructed for the disposal of sewage.

-- Water Crossings Water crossings will be required for access roads and electrical cables.
-Water crossings are described in detail in the Water Body Assessment. - Laydown and storage areas (including temporary staging area) A temporary area of approximately 4 ha will be constructed on privately owned land for the purpose of staging and storing equipment during the construction phase.
-In addition, a 122 m square area around each wind turbine will be established for the laydown and assembly of the wind turbine components.
+- Wind turbines Forty-five GE 1.6-100 (1.62 MW) turbines mounted on a steel reinforced concrete foundation and equipped with a transformer, located outside the base of the tower are proposed to be installed for the Project.
+The Wind Turbine Technical Specifications Report is found in Appendix B. - Meteorological towers (temporary and permanent) Two 80-100 m meteorological towers, lattice type or monopole mounted on small concrete pad and supported by a number of guy wires. - Access roads and crane pads.
+Access roads to each wind turbine will lead to crane pad constructed of the same material as the access roads. - Electrical collector system, substation, switchyard and transmission line Energy generated by the Project will be collected via 34.5-kV underground cabling directed to a substation that will step-up the voltage from 34.5 kV to 115 kV.
+A project-owned 115-kV transmission line will then link to an adjacent, proponent-owned switchyard and from there will connect to a Hydro One 500 kV transmission line via a second proponent-owned substation that will step-up the voltage to 500 kV. - Operations and maintenance building A maintenance building of approximately 30 m by 15 m will be located within the fenced area of the substation.
+Potable water will be supplied by a well or through the municipal water system and if required, a septic bed will be constructed for the disposal of sewage. - Water crossings Water crossings will be required for some access roads and electrical cables.
+Water crossings are described in detail in the Water Assessment and Water Body Report. - Laydown and storage areas (including temporary staging areas) A temporary laydown and storage area of approximately 4 ha will be constructed on privately owned land for the purpose of staging and storing equipment during the construction phase.
+In addition, a 122 m square area around each wind turbine will be established for the laydown and assembly of the wind turbine components